great-expectations/great_expectations/docs/features/ge_for_teams.rst

 Similar to Validations, Data Docs are by default stored in your ``great_expectations/uncommitted/data_docs/`` directory.
-Because these may examples of data (which could be sensitive or regulated) these Validations **should not** be committed to a source control system.
+Because these may include examples of data (which could be sensitive or regulated) these **should not** be committed to a source control system.

 You can configure a Store to write these to a cloud provider blob storage such